nithinstar093/terra-toolkit-boneyard/docs/WdioFileReporter.md

-Wdio File Reporter is a reporter that logs wdio test output to a separate files based on locale, theme and form-factor with the following attributes
+Wdio File Reporter is a reporter that logs wdio test output to separate files based on locale, theme and form-factor with the following attributes

-- The name of the Reporter file will be **result-<locale>-<theme>-<form-factor>.json**(eg: result-en-huge.json)

 - This Reporter will shows us date/time of when the tests are started and when they are finished